 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to insulin detemir.
-This medicine is not for use in an insulin infusion pump.
+Do not use this medicine if you have had an allergic reaction to insulin detemir.

 How to Use This Medicine